-2015-2016 CHANGES IN FUNDING
+2016-2017 CHANGES IN FUNDING

-- 1) County Comprehensive Aging Funds of \$2,352,358 represents a decrease of \$252,788 - 2) Federal & State Funding of \$9,520,726 represents an increase of \$342,301
+- 1) County Comprehensive Aging Funds of \$2,608,736 represents an increase of \$256,378 - 2) Federal & State Funding of \$9,980,144 represents an increase of \$123,501

-ACTIONS TAKEN TO PROVIDE EFFICIENT SERVICES AND SAVINGS TO TAXPAYERS
+ACTIONS TAKEN TO PROTECT AND ENHANCE SERVICES WHILE PROVIDING SAVINGS TO TAXPAYERS

 - Transferred the supportive services subcontractors to Performance-based Unit Cost Reimbursement as previously done with the nutrition sites.
 By eliminating reimbursements on a line- item budget claim system to a unit cost system, the Department and the subcontractors are able to reduce fiscal staff.
 The providers already enter the number of defined units into the required National Aging Program Information System (NAPIS).
 The computer will generate the claim based upon the negotiated unit cost.
 The negotiated unit cost for a service will be within a 10% range of the average unit cost for the service in NYS urban counties. - Block granting the funding for restricted Older American Act programs subcontracted to municipalities.
 This allows for greater local determination and coordination with other local resources.
 The regulations allow up to 30% grant transfers.
 These services include information and assistance, nutrition site congregate meals, home delivered meals, nutrition site transportation and supportive transportation. - The Department has used required targeting demographic data to allocate resources to municipalities and regions of the county based upon the percentage of the county's weighted target population that reside in the geographical area.
-The new guidelines use the categories of minority, low-income, frail and vulnerable populations. - Meeting with the Managed Care agencies to provide funds to the municipal nutrition programs and transportation for their enrollees as well as funds for Adult Day Services. - Increasing outreach to houses of worship and the 206 Livable Community Villages to form care circles and implement other self-help volunteer initiatives developed by the Department of Senior Programs and Services. - Working with the Public Private Partnership to increase the number of proposals submitted to Foundations for quality of life programs such as telemedicine.
+The new guidelines use the categories of minority, low-income, frail and vulnerable populations. - Municipalities who lose funding due to targeting may share services through regionalization with neighboring municipalities and/or may also decide to reduce service days as has already occurred in other counties.
+The Department will not initiate this conversation but will be receptive if the municipalities cannot continue to find additional resources as they have done in the past. - Meeting with the Managed Care agencies to provide funds to the municipal nutrition programs and transportation for their enrollees as well as funds for Adult Day Services.

-- Working with the Public Private Partnership to develop the Aging Network Leadership Collaborative inviting all providers to become members of a Common Interest Group (CIG).
+- Increasing outreach to houses of worship and the 206 Livable Community Villages to form care circles and implement other self-help volunteer initiatives developed by the Department of Senior Programs and Services. - Working with the Public Private Partnership to increase the number of proposals submitted to Foundations for quality of life programs such as telemedicine. - Working with the Public Private Partnership to develop the Aging Network Leadership Collaborative inviting all providers to become members of a Common Interest Group (CIG).
 The purpose is to develop recommendations that will reduce duplication, fragmentation and better coordinate services on a more cost-effective basis.
 Also the CIG will carry out joint training and community education programs. - Will issue geographical RFP's with targeted funding to licensed home care agencies in New York City and the Hudson Valley Region (as per the legal requirement for widespread advertising).
 Westchester County subcontracts with more home care agencies per capita than New York City and other counties.
 This will insure that all residents have equal access and save staff administrative costs.
 Subcontractors can use volunteer time and other resources to provide 10% of the required 25% local match.
 Also, larger agencies can subcontract with smaller vendors further reducing the county's subcontracting, reporting, vouchering and monitoring costs.
 These programs serve those who are above Medicaid eligibility guidelines.
 Free county subsidized case management will still be available.